 As we are about to address the different tools and framework, let’s start with a basic breakdown of the different steps for IMM.

-We will focus on the first two steps in this blog and dive deeper into step 3 and other related topics in our next blogpost.
-To support the IMM learning, we will also launch a short and free email course very soon!
-Subscribe here to stay tuned about the course launch.
+We focus on the first two steps in this blog and dive deeper into step 3 and other related topics in our next blogpost.

 Step 1: Why and what to measure

-- Who exactly is your target group?
-How does it differentiate from other “neighbouring” groups?
+- WHO EXACTLY IS YOUR TARGET GROUP?
+How does it differentiate from other “neighboring” groups?